-In March 2017, the Company acquired a 49% interest in Euro Infrastructure Co.
 The Company's investment in Euro Infrastructure Co. is accounted for under the equity method and the total investment, including basis difference allocated to tangible assets, identifiable intangible assets, deferred income taxes and goodwill, is classified as a single line item, as an investment in unconsolidated affiliate, on the Company's consolidated balance sheets.
-The Company will record its proportionate share of the results of Euro Infrastructure Co., and any related basis difference amortization expense, within equity in earnings (losses) of unconsolidated affiliate, net, one quarter in arrears.
-Therefore, the Company's share of the results of Euro Infrastructure Co. (from and after the date of the Company's investment in Euro Infrastructure Co. on March 3, 2017) will be included in the Company's consolidated financial statements commencing in the first quarter of fiscal year 2018.
-The Company's investment in Euro Infrastructure Co. is presented at cost of investment plus its accumulated proportional share of income or loss less any distributions it has received.
+Because the underlying net assets in Euro Infrastructure Co. and the related excess carrying value of investment over the proportionate share of net assets are denominated in Euros, foreign currency translation gains or losses impact the recorded value of the Company's investment.
+The Company recorded foreign currency translation gains, net of tax, of approximately \$12.7 million for the fiscal year ended March 31, 2018, in accumulated other comprehensive income (loss).
+The Company records its proportionate share of the results of Euro Infrastructure Co., and any related basis difference amortization expense, within equity in income (losses) of unconsolidated affiliate, net, one quarter in arrears.
+Accordingly, the Company included its share of the results of Euro Infrastructure Co. from the date of the Company's investment in Euro Infrastructure Co. on March 3, 2017 through December 31, 2017 in its consolidated financial statements for the fiscal year ended March 31, 2018.
+The Company's investment in Euro Infrastructure Co. is presented at cost of investment plus its accumulated proportional share of income or loss, including amortization of the difference in the historical basis of the Company's contribution, less any distributions it has received.

-The difference between the Company's carrying value of its investment in Euro Infrastructure Co. and its proportionate share of the net assets of Euro Infrastructure Co. as of March 3, 2017 is summarized as follows:
+The difference between the Company's carrying value of its investment in Euro Infrastructure Co. and its proportionate share of the net assets of Euro Infrastructure Co. as of March 31, 2018 and March 31, 2017 is summarized as follows:

+As of March 31, 2018 As of f March 31, 2017

-(In thousands)
+(In thou sands)

-Carrying value of investment in Euro Infrastructure Co. \$ 141,894
+Carrying value of investment in Euro Infrastructure Co. \$ 163,835 \$ 141,894

-Proportionate share of net assets of Euro Infrastructure Co 127,393
+Less: proportionate share of net assets of Euro Infrastructure Co.
+147,115 127,393

-Excess carrying value of investment over proportionate share of net assets \$ 14,501
+Excess carrying value of investment over proportionate share of net assets \$ 16,720 \$ 14,501

 The excess carrying value has been primarily assigned to:

-Goodwill \$ 20,791
+Goodwill \$ 23,523 \$ 20,791

-Identifiable intangible assets 12,379
+Identifiable intangible assets 12,839 12,379

-Tangible asset (20,241)
+Tangible assets (21,342) (20,241)

-Deferred income taxes 1,572
+Deferred income taxes 1,700 1,572

-\$ 14,501
+\$ 16,720 \$ 14,501

-The identifiable intangible assets have useful lives up to 11 years and a weighted average useful life of approximately ten years, and tangible assets have useful lives up to 11 years and a weighted average useful life of approximately 11 years.
-The preliminary allocation is subject to revision as more detailed analysis is completed and additional information on the assets and liabilities of Euro Infrastructure Co. as of the closing date becomes available.
-Any change in the net assets of Euro Infrastructure Co. will change the amount of the purchase price allocable to goodwill.
+The identifiable intangible assets have useful lives of up to 11 years and a weighted average useful life of approximately ten years, and tangible assets have useful lives of up to 11 years and a weighted average useful life of approximately 11 years.
 Goodwill is not deductible for tax purposes.